khoa-ngo/LearningThroughPlay/README.md

-# An A.I. that can learn to perform robotics tasks from interacting with its environment
+# An A.I. that can learn to perform robotics tasks from its interaction with the physical world

 Requirements:
 * Python 3.5